nurmohammed840/databuf.rs/README.md

-Very fast (Zero Cost)! yet flexible, this library used to serialize and deserialize data in binary format.
+Very fast! yet flexible, this library used to serialize and deserialize data in binary format.

 Inspaired by [bincode](https://github.com/bincode-org/bincode), But much more flexible.